marwenmselmi/camunda-angular-6-8-9/README.md

-# Angular BPMN Sample project
+# Angular BPMN Sample project : Angular 6/8/9 + Camunda

 This is a simple project demonstrating how to integrate Angular (6) with the BPMN-JS components.
 It is the some rewrite of the project integrating Angular2 with BPMN-JS: https://github.com/narve/ang2-bpmnjs